 Energy conservation comments were not as prevalent as water comments, but there was support of Pasadena's efforts to conserve energy.
-Many comments supported moving towards alternatives or renewable sources of energy and away from coal.
+Many comments supported moving toward alternative or renewable sources of energy and away from coal.
 Several comments supported the increased use of solar energy.

-Participants on the MoveAbout tours were asked to rate the relative importance of aesthetics versus the alternative energy value of the solar panels on the Caltech parking garage on Holliston Avenue.
+Participants on the Move About tours were asked to rate the relative importance of aesthetics versus the alternative energy value of the solar panels on the Caltech parking garage on Holliston Avenue.
 Most of the respondents believed both were of equal value or that the alternative energy value was more important than the appearance of the panels.

-There was strong support for increased recycling efforts especially in multi-family developments and also for commercial businesses.
+There was strong support for increased recycling efforts especially in multi-family developments and commercial businesses.
 There was also support for recycling bins on the street.
 Support for recycling was especially strong from the youth commenters, including support of stores charging for plastic grocery bags.
-Composting was also supported, including food waste composting as a means to becoming a zero waste city.
+Composting was also supported, including food waste composting as a means to becoming a zero-waste city.

 Environmental sustainability and resource conservation comments were often tied to preservation of open space areas and walkable environments.
 Also, some comments linked rehabilitation and recycling of older buildings with sustainability because it requires fewer raw materials to restore a building, and does not produce demolished building materials as solid waste.
+Many people were concerned about growth and density, especially as it affects environmental sustainability and specifically the shortage of water and other resources.